ericcblow/PhotonicCompanies/README.md

 - Add Remote-work option? <br>
 - Academic Groups?
 Maybe Seperate Repo? <br>

-Please feel free to contribute and update the database to add companies / fix any inaccuracies. <br>
+Please feel free to contribute and update the database to add companies / fix any inaccuracies.
 This list is not exhaustive and I will continue to update regularly. <br>

 To view the current version of the interactive map: <br>
   1. [Click Here](https://ericcblow.github.io/PhotonicCompanies/CurrentCompanyMap.html) <br>